arevindh/pihole-speedtest/README.md

 ---

 Test your connection speed directly in the Pi-hole web interface!
-We recommend running speedtests using [Ookla's `speedtest`](https://www.speedtest.net/apps/cli), but will respect your choice to use the potentially less accurate [`speedtest-cli`](https://github.com/sivel/speedtest-cli) if you already have it installed.
-Should one of these fail, the other will be tried.
+We try running speedtests using [Ookla's `speedtest`](https://www.speedtest.net/apps/cli), unless you already have [`speedtest-cli`](https://github.com/sivel/speedtest-cli) or [`librespeed`](https://github.com/librespeed/speedtest-cli) installed as `/usr/bin/speedtest`.
+Should one of these fail, the others will be tried.

 Please keep in mind that:

 * the more tests you run, the more data will be used, and
-* any issues about inconsistent or inaccurate results should be directed to the maintainers of whichever speedtest package is installed on your system, not here.
+* any issues about weird results should be directed to the maintainers of whichever speedtest package is installed on your system, not here; use `/usr/bin/speedtest --version` to find out which one you have.

 ## Features